 Electric heaters do not have the same necessity of being used in a ventilated area because they do not produce any fumes.
 Therefore, they are well suited for use in small sheds or garages, and all the heat that they produce can be kept inside (with none being lost through open windows or doors).
 They do not, however, have the same capacity as fuel-powered heaters for heating as large an area.

-The simplest way to estimate what size heater you will need is to follow this rule: for every square foot of floor space, 10 W will be required.
+The following rule is the simplest way to estimate what size heater you will need: for every 1 ft² of floor space, 10 W of power will be required.

 So, if your garage is 15 ft², multiply 10 x 15 which gives 150.
-Then multiply this by 10 which gives 1500, meaning you need a unit that produces 1500 W of power to heat the space.
+Then multiply this by 10 again, which gives 1500.
+This shows that you need a unit that produces at least 1500 W of power to heat the space.

 Gas heaters are measured in BTUs.
 You can estimate the size of gas heater that you will require by multiplying the required wattage by 3.41.
 So, again, if your garage measures 15 ft, and will require 1500 W to heat the space, multiply 1500 x 3.41 which equals 5,115 BTUs.